Controlled Switching of Bose-Einstein Condensation in a Mixture of Two Species of Polaritons: INTRODUCTION

+Mode competition and switching have been studied extensively in driven-dissipative polariton condensates, including optical bistability \cite{baas2004optical}, polariton multistability \cite{gippius2007polarization,paraiso2011erratum}, fluctuation-driven switching near bistable points \cite{rodriguez2017probing}, critical fluctuations near the condensation threshold \cite{alnatah2024critical}, and temporal fluctuations of $g^{(2)}$ near threshold characterized by stochastic hopping between condensed and non-condensed states \cite{rozas2026temporal}.
+Here, we report a different kind of switching: not between two states of the same branch, but between two condensate states on two distinct polariton branches.

-In this work, we use the temperature of the cryostat bath to tune switching between condensation in the LP and UP branches in GaAs/AlGaAs microcavity system.
+In this work, we use the temperature of the cryostat bath to tune switching between condensation in the LP and UP branches in a GaAs/AlGaAs microcavity system.
 By tuning the lattice temperature, we observe that LP condensation is favored at low temperatures and switches to UP condensation at high temperatures.
 At a specific intermediate temperature around 80 K, the condensate displays stochastic switching behavior, alternating between the two branches even under identical experimental conditions.
-This behavior suggests that the system enters a frustrated regime near the condensation threshold, where small fluctuations in carrier dynamics or relaxation pathways determine the dominant condensate mode.
+This behavior suggests that the system enters a regime of competing condensate states near the condensation threshold, where small fluctuations in carrier dynamics or relaxation pathways can determine the dominant condensate mode.

 In addition to its fundamental interest, controllable switching between lower- and upper-polariton condensation has direct implications for polariton-based photonic devices.
-The ability to select the condensate branch using a temperature control provides a new mechanism for realizing switchable coherent light sources in a medium with strong nonlinearity.
+The ability to select the condensate branch using a temperature control provides a new mechanism for realizing bistable coherent light sources in a medium with strong nonlinearity.